 The Saddest Music in the World

 Michael Koresky on The Wayward Cloud

-If one were to wander in to The Wayward Cloud as her or his first Tsai film, one might think he’s simply another Asian Extreeeeeme cinema provocateur, mixing the studied pacing of Hou Hsiao-hsien with the gross-out extravagance of Takashi Miike, and then perhaps a touch of Jacques Demy thrown in for prime “What the Fuck”-ness.
-Then again, if you’ve seen every Tsai film other than The Wayward Cloud, then what you just read sounds like the name-dropping words of a myopic nincompoop.
-True, the new film has elements of The Hole (there’s a water shortage in Taipei), Vive L’amour (that film’s playful game of watermelon bowling here becomes a painful, sloshy bout of watermelon balling), and What Time Is It There (there are hints that the two principal characters are the same as those from that earlier masterwork), yet it still pushes Tsai into new realms of both visual flourish and slapdash experimentation.
-The Wayward Cloud feels like Tsai’s least perfect film…and also his boldest.
+If one were to see The Wayward Cloud as her or his first Tsai Ming-liang film, one might mistake him for another Asian “Extreme Cinema” provocateur.
+Alongside the still-frame set-ups and studied pacing, there’s a gross-out extravagance that recalls Takashi Miike, and there’s even a helping of Jacques Demy thrown in for good measure.
+But if you’ve already seen every other Tsai film, then you’ll notice many of the director’s trademarks; there are elements of The Hole (there’s a water shortage in Taipei), Vive L’Amour (that film’s playful game of watermelon bowling here becomes a painful, sloshy bout of watermelon balling), and What Time Is It There? (hints that the two principal characters are the same as those from that earlier masterwork).
+Yet this film pushes Tsai into heretofore unseen realms of visual flourish and experimentation.
+The Wayward Cloud feels like Tsai’s least perfect film . . . and also his boldest.

-As with the blackout-sketch setup of Vive l’amour (which nevertheless dwindles into ever more profound depths of melancholy discontent). the film flirts with a delicate romantic comedy structure—we secretly hope these lost souls will find each other.
-Tsai even ups the ante by homaging, of all things, Annie Hall, when the two deal with a case of runaway crabs that just won’t stay in the boiling pot.
-This precarious balance of the comic and the calamitous isn’t new to Tsai, and the darkness to which The Wayward Cloud descends only has its equal in the final moments of The River, which devised a way for a father and son to unknowingly engage in consensual, neck-wrenched, steam-room sex.
-Believe it or not, Tsai goes even further here into the horrors of body invasion, using pornography as an incisive launching pad to explore all types of social exploitation.
-Never has Tsai seemed so angry, which also may account for the film’s odd tonal imbalance.
+As with the blackout-comedy-sketch setup of Vive L’Amour (which spirals out into ever more profoundly melancholy discontent), the film flirts with a delicate romantic comedy structure—we secretly hope these lost souls will find each other.
+Tsai even ups the ante of adorability by homaging, of all things, Annie Hall, when the two deal with a case of runaway crabs that just won’t stay in the boiling pot.
+This precarious balance of the comic and the calamitous isn’t new to Tsai; the darkness to which The Wayward Cloud finally descends only has its equal in the final moments of The River (which devised a way for a father and son to unknowingly engage in consensual steam-room sex).
+Believe it or not, Tsai goes even further here into the horrors of body invasion, using the world of pornography as a way to explore various types of social exploitation.
+Never has Tsai seemed so angry, which also may account for the film’s odd tonal incosistencies, between humor and horror.